hyperledger/bevel/docs/source/architectureref/hyperledger-indy.md

 ## Vault Configuration

-The Blockchain Automation Framework stores their `crypto` immediately within the secret secrets engine. the `crypto` is stored by each organization under `/org_name_lowercase` - it contains provate/public keys, dids and seeds.
+The Blockchain Automation Framework stores their `crypto` immediately within the secret secrets engine.
+The `crypto` is stored by each organization under `/org_name_lowercase` - it contains provate/public keys, dids and seeds.

 The complete key paths in the vault can be referred [here](certificates_path_list_indy.md)